venetanji/videosd/README.md

 node index.js
 ```

-Serve the app with express on port 3000
+Serve the app with express on port 3000.
+You can then attach vscode to the dev container.
+To start the server run `python server.py` within the container.